felipeflorencio/SwiftyFlow/README.md

 # SwiftyFlow

-It's the first library that allow you control your navigation as "flows", you can use both .NIB or Storyboard, you can declare the expected flow that you want to have and in a simple way create.
+It's the first library that allow you to control your navigation as "flows", you can use both .NIB or Storyboard, you can declare the expected flow that you want to have and in a simple way create.

 |           | Main Features                                                                |
 | --------- | ---------------------------------------------------------------------------- |